 Hungry for God

 There is more to what God has for us than knowing Jesus.
 I don’t want that to sound wrong, but the disciples knew Jesus.
 However, Jesus wanted them to have the Holy Ghost.
 The Holy Spirit quenches a hunger and a thirst for God that nothing else can quench.
-There is a quenching within us when the Spirit moves in a church service with tongues and prophecy and words of wisdom and knowledge, healing, miracles, etc. My wife is constantly telling me how much she misses the ministry of the Spirit when we go for a season without a moving of the Spirit.
+There is a quenching within us when the Spirit moves in a church service with tongues and prophecy, words of wisdom and knowledge, healing, miracles, etc. My wife constantly tells me how much she misses the ministry of the Spirit when we go for a season without a moving of the Spirit.
 How many of us hunger and thirst for those times of refreshing?

 I was just at a great church preaching a seminar.